rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [com]: https://www.nap.edu/catalog/21913/international-summit-on-human-gene-editing-a-global-discussion "https://www.nap.edu/catalog/21913/international-summit-on-human-gene-editing-a-global-discussion"

-A nice thing that portrays vividly the idea of a negative future...

-Something that seems less likely to occur in the near-term future, but is still worth discussing due to the severe consequences associated with it, is a post-human-gene-editing-for-enhancement social ecosystem  similar to Erik Hoel's _Nietzschean future_[^hoel-contention] in his post _[How to prevent the coming inhuman future][erik_hoels_inhuman_future]_:

-[erik_hoels_inhuman_future]: https://erikhoel.substack.com/p/how-to-prevent-the-coming-inhuman?s=r "https://erikhoel.substack.com/p/how-to-prevent-the-coming-inhuman?s=r"

-> The future consists of what the name implies: Übermensch.
-If we imagine significant genetic editing becoming widespread, we may first simply imagine designer babies, little beings who seem quite unthreatening, just robust and happy creatures with perfect teeth and beautiful eyes.
-So let’s grow them up and imagine them as designer people, their rich parents having selected their genes specifically for athleticism, competitiveness, IQ, and leadership, with whatever polygenetic profiles those require.
-They’ll look a lot like the Greek gods.
-They’ll get into whatever college they want, they’ll never get sick, they’ll run faster, think deeper, and they’ll fuck harder.
-They will be gorgeous and whip-smart.
-But, just like the Greek gods, they will be a bunch of petulant, racist, sociopathic superpredators, great in bed but terrible in a relationship.
-For the sought-after designer traits will likely be things that only give direct selfish benefits, and knowledge of their genetic superiority will likely breed arrogance and contempt.
->
->
-...
->
-> For imagine being told you’ve been chosen, forged to be objectively better than other people.
-In the tiniest mechanisms of your cells.
-Now, look out at the world of normies.
-What is your level of respect for them?
-And if your answer isn’t a sneer, that you’re looking at a bunch of Neanderthals who should be replaced, that they are pitiable at best, you don’t understand the darker aspects of psychology.
-Shakespeare?
-Why should they care what he wrote?
-He’s just another Neanderthal.

-I imagine that many other people, without having thought extensively about the social and economic forces guiding humanity's reaction to human gene-editing or about the different ways in which gene-editing can be used on humans, might agree with a future in line with Hoel's.

 <!-- &emsp; This essay is not an introduction to gene-editing, nor does it seek to comprehensively outline the landscape of debate for or against human gene-editing, but I hope that by adding some exposure to these things, absorbing the current state of people's attitudes towards gene-editing in the following sections will be easier or more enjoyable. -->